 QUESTION: What are the best outdoor kitchen countertops?
 There are so many choices.
 I want something low maintenance and durable.
 Recommendations?

-Even if you do stain granite (unlikely), the sun and rain will get rid of it over time.
+Even if you do stain a granite countertop, the sun and rain will help get rid of it over time.

 So with normal clean-up, granite countertops will look great for years.

 But lets look at other countertop options and design considerations....

 Concrete countertops are also very durable for outdoor kitchens.
 They may scratch and knick a bit easier than granite, but in general will hold up well.
 The problem with concrete is the coloring which has a tendency to fade and turn yellow in the sun.
 If you stick to lighter earth tones though, this isn't as noticeable.

 Soapstone countertops are a good pick for an outdoor kitchen design.
 Soapstone is highly resistant to heat and staining and will perform well.
 It can be scratched rather easily; however, scratches are easily repaired too.

 One knock on soapstone is that when left unsealed or not oiled (neither of which are necessary for protection or maintenance) fingerprints, liquids and oils will darken the stone.

 They will eventually wash off, but the spots and splotches can be annoying.